Last updated on : 19 Nov, 2025

 Maintaining good oral hygiene is the foundation of fresh breath.

-Drinking at least eight glasses of water per day encourages saliva production, which helps wash away bacteria and food particles in the mouth.
+Drinking at least eight glasses of water per day encourages saliva production, which may help wash away bacteria and food particles in the mouth [2].
+A dry mouth is a primary contributor to halitosis.
 Avoid caffeinated and sugary drinks, as they can dry out the mouth, which is a common cause of bad breath.

-Drinking a glass of low- or full-fat milk during or after meals containing strong-smelling foods like garlic and onions can help neutralise bad breath.
-Milk’s casein helps bind to sulphur compounds, reducing their odour.
+Drinking a glass of low- or full-fat milk during or after meals containing strong-smelling foods like garlic and onions can help neutralise bad breath by significantly reducing the concentration of volatile sulphur compounds (VSCs) [7].
+Milk’s casein helps bind to these sulphur compounds, reducing their odour.

 Fennel seeds and anise seeds contain aromatic essential oils that give the breath a fresh scent.
 These seeds can be eaten plain, roasted, or coated with sugar and are commonly used in parts of India as “mukhwas,” or mouth fresheners.
-They have been used for centuries to freshen breath.
+Their action is primarily due to their pleasant aroma masking the bad odour, while also stimulating saliva flow.

-Oranges are rich in vitamin C, which helps increase saliva production.
-Saliva plays a crucial role in washing away foul-smelling bacteria from the mouth.
-Eating oranges or other citrus fruits, such as lemons and grapefruits, can promote dental hygiene and reduce bad breath.
+Oranges are rich in vitamin C, which may help increase saliva production.
+Saliva plays a crucial role in washing away foul-smelling bacteria from the mouth [2].
+Eating oranges or other citrus fruits, such as lemons and grapefruits, may support dental hygiene and reduce bad breath.
+This is particularly helpful for individuals with mild dry mouth.

-Zinc can be particularly beneficial for individuals experiencing dry mouth, as it helps inhibit bacterial growth.
+Zinc is an effective mineral used in commercial mouthwashes and chewing gums because it helps inhibit bacterial growth and directly neutralises volatile sulphur compounds (VSCs) [8].
 Using zinc-containing chewing gum or taking zinc dietary supplements can help combat bad breath, especially in cases of dry mouth.
+Consult a healthcare provider before starting any dietary supplement.

 Follow these tips to prevent bad breath: